chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "NEW INSTRUCTION": "WHEN Mock(spec=T) passed to parameter typed T shows mismatch THEN implement type matching making PyMockType assignable to specType"
 }

-[2025-12-28 14:39] - Updated by Junie - Error analysis
+[2025-12-28 14:38] - Updated by Junie - Error analysis
 {
     "TYPE": "semantic error",
     "TOOL": "search_replace",
-    "ERROR": "Added interface without implementing abstract members", "ROOT CAUSE": "PyMockType was changed to implement PyClassLikeType but mandatory abstract methods were not added.", "PROJECT NOTE": "PyMockType.kt (src/main/kotlin/.../type/PyMockType.kt).
-Implementing PyClassLikeType requires many methods; avoid unless you intend to model a class-like type.", "NEW INSTRUCTION": "WHEN adding interface to Kotlin class THEN add all required abstract method stubs immediately" }
+    "ERROR": "Added PyClassLikeType without implementing abstract methods", "ROOT CAUSE": "The edit made PyMockType implement PyClassLikeType but omitted mandatory overrides, causing compilation errors.", "PROJECT NOTE": "PyMockType currently uses PyType and PyCallableType; avoid adding PyClassLikeType unless you implement all required methods.", "NEW INSTRUCTION": "WHEN adding a new interface to a class THEN implement all required abstract methods" }

-[2025-12-28 14:39] - Updated by Junie - Error analysis
+[2025-12-28 14:51] - Updated by Junie - Error analysis
 {
-    "TYPE": "semantic error",
-    "TOOL": "search_replace",
-    "ERROR": "Unimplemented abstract members after interface addition", "ROOT CAUSE": "Added PyClassLikeType to PyMockType without implementing its required abstract methods, breaking compilation.", "PROJECT NOTE": "Avoid extending PyClassLikeType in PyMockType unless you implement all its methods; prefer adjusting call/type compatibility instead.", "NEW INSTRUCTION": "WHEN edit introduces 'does not implement abstract members' semantic errors THEN undo the edit and design a minimal alternative"
-}

-[2025-12-28 14:39] - Updated by Junie - Error analysis
-{
-    "TYPE": "semantic error",
+    "TYPE": "env/setup",
-    "TOOL": "search_replace",
+    "TOOL": "plugin.xml registration",
-    "ERROR": "Added interface caused unimplemented abstract methods compilation errors", "ROOT CAUSE": "PyMockType was changed to implement PyClassLikeType without implementing its required abstract methods.", "PROJECT NOTE": "Implementing PyClassLikeType in this codebase requires many methods; avoid adding it unless you also add all required implementations.", "NEW INSTRUCTION": "WHEN edit adds a new interface to a Kotlin class THEN implement all required abstract methods immediately"
+    "ERROR": "Cannot resolve language id 'Python' in plugin.xml", "ROOT CAUSE": "Python language is unavailable because the plugin/module dependency is not declared or loaded.", "PROJECT NOTE": "Declare the Python plugin dependency in src/main/resources/META-INF/plugin.xml, e.g., <depends>com.intellij.modules.python</depends> (or the correct Python plugin id for this platform).", "NEW INSTRUCTION": "WHEN adding plugin.xml extensions for Python language THEN declare Python plugin/module dependency in plugin.xml"
 }